markocupic/resource-booking-bundle/README.md

-# resource-reservation-bundle
+# resource-booking-bundle
-Do not install this extension.
-It is under construction!
+Do not install this extension, due to it is under construction!